nolanlawson/emoji-picker-element/README.md

 There is no standard for shortcodes, so unlike other emoji data, there is some disagreement as to what a "shortcode" actually is.

 `emoji-picker-element-data` is based on `emojibase-data`, which exposes several shortcode packs per language.
-For instance, you may choose the GitHub-flavored shortcodes, the Slack-flavored shortcodes, or the Emojibase-flavored shortcodes (the default).
+For instance, you may choose the GitHub-flavored shortcodes, the JoyPixels-flavored shortcodes, or the Emojibase-flavored shortcodes (the default).
 You can browse the available data files [on jsdelivr](https://www.jsdelivr.com/package/npm/emoji-picker-element-data).

 ### emojibase-data compatibility (deprecated)